 The Comprehensive Growth Management Plan 2015-2035 was adopted by the Board of County Councilors (Board) on June 28, 2016, and the update took effect on July 8, 2016.
-The plan was appealed to the Growth Management Hearings Board (GMHB) by Futurewise and the Friends of Clark County and by Clark County Citizens United.
-The GMHB heard the parties' oral arguments on 25 issues at its hearing on February 8, 2017.
+The plan was appealed to the Growth Management Hearings Board by Futurewise/Friends of Clark County and by Clark County Citizens United.
+The Hearings Board held a hearing on February 8, 2017, to hear oral arguments on 25 issues.